-4-H is an opportunity for boys and girls ages 5 to 19 to learn and develop life skills that may assist them in becoming responsible adults.
-4-H is a part of Cornell Cooperative Extension.
+4-H is a Youth Development Program that creates opportunities for youth ages 5 to 19 to learn and develop life skills that may assist them in becoming responsible adults.
+4-H is a part of Cornell University Cooperative Extension.
 Projects are based on research and knowledge from Cornell University, other land-grant universities and the U.S. Department of Agriculture.

 The four H’s (head, heart, hands and health) represent four basic human needs: independence, belonging, generosity, and mastery.
 Research indicates that youth whose basic needs are met in positive ways are likely to grow into active citizens and contributing members of their families and communities.
 The needs of all youth can be met with these diverse topics, strategies, and methods, because at the heart of the program, are four key concepts which have been proven to develop six powerful outcomes.